Degrees and Certifications:

 Area of Responsibility: Football, Track & Field, Middle Schools, Facilities, Bond Projects, Stadium Concessions

 Kansas Wesleyan University, B.A.
 Mathematics

-Prior to Carter High School, Jackson was at Justin F. Kimball High School where he coached track and football.
+Prior to Carter, Jackson was at Justin F. Kimball High School, where he coached track and football.
 Jackson began his coaching career at Bryan Adams High School in 1991.
-Over the course of his coaching career, Coach Jackson has been a part of 19 play-off football teams, and 12 district championship teams.
+During the course of his coaching career, Jackson has been a part of 19 playoff football teams and 12 district championship teams.
 He has been a part of two state track championships, four regional track championships, nine district championships and several individual championships.
-He was also a 2-time selection as Track Coach of the Year by the Dallas Morning News.
+He was also a two-time selection as track coach of the year by the Dallas Morning News.

 Jackson was born and raised in the East Texas town of Center.
-After graduating from Center High School, he went to Kansas Wesleyan University in Salina, Kansas where he attained his Bachelor’s degree in Mathematics and Secondary Education.
-He was also inducted into the KWU Athletic Hall of Fame as a football and track athlete.
-He also has a Master’s degree in Sports Administration from Concordia University – Texas.
-Jackson is a Certified Athletic Administrator (CAA) through the National Interscholastic Athletic Administrators Association (NIAAA), and a member of many professional organizations such as THSADA, THSCA, and NIAAA.
-Locally, Jackson is a member of the Dallas Coaches Association (DCA).
+After graduating from Center High School, he went to Kansas Wesleyan University in Salina, Kan., where he earned a bachelor’s degree in mathematics and secondary education.
+He was inducted into the KWU Athletic Hall of Fame as a football and track athlete.
+He also has a master’s degree in sports administration from Concordia (Texas) University.